Runtime Interface

 The Core type in the aimrt_py package is used to control the operation of the AimRT instance.
 This type provides the following key methods:

-• Start(): Starts the AimRT runtime.
-Note that this method blocks the current thread until the Shutdown method is called in another thread;
+• Start(): Start the AimRT runtime.
+Note that this method will block the current thread until the Shutdown method is called in another thread;

-• Shutdown(): Stops the AimRT runtime and supports reentrancy;
+• Shutdown(): Stop the AimRT runtime, supports reentrancy;

-The first three methods are runtime control methods for the AimRT instance, while the last two correspond to the Registration and Creation approaches for developing user module logic.
-The Initialize method takes a CoreOptions type as a parameter, which includes the following member:
+The first three methods are runtime control methods for the AimRT instance, while the last two methods correspond to registration and creation as two ways to develop user module logic.
+Among them, the Initialize method receives a CoreOptions type as a parameter.
+This type contains the following members:

 Here is a simple example that starts an AimRT runtime without loading any business logic: